SKIP TO PAGE CONTENT Scroll to Top

 • The counselor will discuss the services and accommodations that are the most appropriate for the individual and will acquaint the student with the process for securing those services.

-2. Several forms will be completed at this time.
-For first time meetings, an initial Intake Form will be completed indicating personal information, the disability, and possible outside resources that the student is receiving.
+2. Several forms will be completed at this For first time meetings, an initial Intake Form will be completed indicating personal information, the disability, and possible outside resources that the student is receiving.

-• The Accommodation Request Form lists the accommodations necessary based on the student’s disability.
-This form is completed at the beginning of each semester.
+• The Accommodation Request Form lists the accommodations necessary based on the student's This form is completed at the beginning of each semester.

 • Release of information form in order to give students control of what information is released to whom.

-3. To ensure consistency, all accommodations should be requested through the Office for Students with Disabilities.
-Accommodations given directly from the instructor are not considered part of disability services.
+3. To ensure consistency, all accommodations should be requested through the Office for Students with Accommodations given directly from the instructor are not considered part of disability services.

 Appropriate Documentation